redpesk-core/afb-app-manager/README.md

 #### Packaging applications

-Currently the frame work expect widgets packaged as specified by [Packaged Web Apps](http://www.w3.org/TR/widgets).
+Currently the framework expects widgets packaged as specified by [Packaged Web Apps](http://www.w3.org/TR/widgets).

-When the application is ready, the developper creates a package for it.
+When the application is ready, the developer creates a package for it.
 The creation of the package is made of few steps:

 - isolate the strict necessarily files and structure it to be children of only one root directory
-- sign the application with the developper key
+- sign the application with the developer key
 - sign the application with its application key
 - pack the application using zip

 The framework will provide facilities to package applications.

-Parts of the job can be made with tools provided by afm-main:
+Parts of the job can be done with tools provided by afm-main:

 - ***wgtpkg-sign*** is used to add signatures at root of the package
 - ***wgtpkg-pack*** is used to create the package file (with wgt extension).